fisalazarm/storefront.koplugin/README.md

 - **Per-entry README viewer** that fetches `README.md` directly from GitHub and opens it in KOReader’s document renderer.
 - **Install/update pipeline** that handles `.koplugin` archives, verifies metadata, and copies files to `data/plugins` or `data/patches` accordingly.
 - **Update tracking** for installed plugins and numbered patch files, complete with SHA comparisons and refreshable summaries.
+- **Ignore release** feature to temporarily hide specific plugin updates until a newer version is available.
 - **Optional authentication** through a GitHub Personal Access Token (PAT) to increase API rate limits.

 ## Requirements